-As a result of the COVID-19 pandemic, the Company will be holding its General Meeting online via a virtual meeting with live audio webcast only.
+As a result of the COVID-19 pandemic, the Company will be holding its General Meeting at Company's offices at Level 10, 16 St Georges Terrace, Perth, Western Australia and online via a virtual meeting with live audio webcast.
+Shareholders are encouraged to attend the virtual meeting instead of the Company's offices.
+Refreshments will not be provided at the Company's offices.